DominikAlberski/knowlege_wiki/ruby/methods.md

 %[dolary centy].grep(/do/) { |x| x + " $" } #=> ["dolary $"]
 ```

-Argument for grep don't have to be regexep it can be any other object that implements `===`
+Argument for grep don't have to be regexep,
+it can be any other object that implements `===`

 ---